Live interview with Kontochristos Global

 Hello, dear readers!
 Today on the blog I am super excited to share my interview with Heidi Eljarbo.
 She is currently on Blog Tour for her novel, Trailing the Hunter.
 I'm reading it now and it's fabulous!

 Read the interview here.

-An Award and Amazing Review from The Coffee Pot Book Club
+Two awards and an amazing review from The Coffee Pot Book Club

 Review by Mary Anne Yarde, Award-winning & International Best Selling author.
 "Proud promoter of quality fiction."